Chrysler 180: Rootes Group C Car

 In 1966, under the direction of Roy Axe, the Head of Design, the Rootes Group team started working on what was internally named the "C Car" (in reference to the smaller "B car", which became the Hillman Avenger), a new large car for Rootes to replace the Humber Hawk (and the imported Australian Chrysler Valiant, which served as a placeholder in Rootes' lineup after the Hawk's demise in 1967).
-The plan was to market the car under three brands - the base version as Hillman, a 2.0-litre as Sunbeam 2000, and atop the range a Humber Hawk with a 2.5 L engine.
+The plan was to market the car under three brands - the base version as Hillman, a 2.0-litre as Sunbeam 2000, and atop the range a Humber Hawk.
 A further development of the C Car with a stretched platform was planned, a "D Car", which was to replace the Humber Super Snipe.

-The Rootes development program also comprised the development of a brand-new V6 engine, with a 60° vee angle, with two versions of the abovementioned displacements of 2.0 and 2.5 litres.
-There were four Humber Hawk- and some Hillman Avenger-bodied prototypes built to test the new engine.
-Other design propositions included the use of De Dion tubes for rear suspension (like in the competing Rover P6), as well as a five-speed gearbox (which would still be an advanced ferure at that time).
+The Rootes development program also comprised the development of a brand-new V6 engine of 2.0 and 2.5 litres, with a 60° vee angle.
+Other design propositions included the use of De Dion tubes for rear suspension (like in the competing Rover P6), as well as a five-speed gearbox (which would still be an advanced feature at that time).
 One of the engineers who worked on the design of the C Car was Tony Wheeler, who was later the founder of the Lonely Planet travel guides.